whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/05-character-creation/05-01-podcast-review-in-class-exercise-assignment.md

 ## Final Review

-At the end of the review, identify:
+At the end of the review, identify the following and add as a reply to the discussion board on Canvas.

 1. One strength of the podcast.
 2. One content or pacing revision, if needed.
 3. One audio or technical revision, if needed.
 4. The most important change to make before the final export.

 Feedback should be specific and useful.
 Instead of saying something is simply "good" or "bad," identify what you heard and explain how it affected your experience as a listener.